S-ayanide/gatsby-starter-typescript-seo-grand/README.md

 -   **gatsby-image and gatsby-transformer-sharp** for optimized images.
 -   **gatsby-plugin-manifest / SEO component** for an SEO-friendly PWA.
 -   **Jest and React Testing library** for snapshots and unit tests.
+-   **gatsby-plugin-catch-links** for avoiding the browser having to refresh the whole page when navigating between local pages.
 -   **ESLint with an emphasis on functional patterns (with Prettier and TypeScript integration)** to make your code look its best.
 -   **React Axe and React A11y for accessibility** so that your site is awesome for everyone.